Is Surrogacy Legal in the State of New Jersey?

 Is Surrogacy Legal in New Jersey?

-• Requirements commonly include that the carrier be at least 21 years old, have previously given birth, complete medical and mental health consultations, and that all parties have independent legal counsel.
+• The gestational carrier must generally be at least 21 years old, have previously given birth, and complete medical and mental health evaluations.